0Grit/update-qa-linux-client/README.md

 ## Next Steps
-This is an example work needs to be moved to clitest (for SyTe) and update-service-integration.
-B
+This is an example work, needs to be moved to clitest (for SyTe) and update-service-integration.

 * The setup.sh and build.sh should be moved to update-service-integration repo as a python script.
 When running for multiple devices, making update campaign device filter on vendor id could be the easier way to target multiple deivces.